Teach English in France as a Teaching Assistant

-Find some tips with the Teaching Assistant in France Survival Guide (en.wikibooks.org/wiki/Teaching_Assistant_in_France_Survival_Guide).
+Find some additional tips with the Teaching Assistant in France Survival Guide (en.wikibooks.org/wiki/Teaching_Assistant_in_France_Survival_Guide).

 Reasons to Go

 Now to the positive aspects, and they are quite numerous.
-You get to live in France for around six to nine months.
+You get to live in France for around seven months.
 That's probably motive enough for most people.
 Contract lengths are from October 1st through April 30th.

 You also don't have to do much actual work (12 hours weekly).
-You'll have loads of spare time to travel regionally and explore the area, with the 156 hours weekly that you won't be teaching, and thanks to the ever-generous French school holiday schedule.
+You'll have loads of spare time to travel regionally and explore the area, with the well over 100 hours weekly that you won't be teaching, and thanks to the ever-generous French school holiday schedule.

 You will get to experience France or its French-speaking territories from the inside, instead of the surface knowledge you get as a tourist.
 This is truly the best way to discover the endless intricacies of France or a French-speaking country.
 You will gain a wonderful immersion exposure to the French language that sticks to the mind much better than classroom knowledge.